afcapel/alondra/README.md

   # sent to any channel whose name begins with '/chat'
   class ChatListener < Alondra::EventListener

-    # If you want to listen to other channels than the default ones
+    # If you want to listen to other channels than the default one
-    # you can specify another patterns with the listen_to method, like
+    # you can specify another patterns with the listen_to method
     #
     # listen_to  /tion$/
     #
-    # That would make your listener to receive event to any channel whose
+    # That would make your listener to receive event to any channel that
-    # name ends in 'ion'
+    # match the /ion$/ regexp

     # This will be fire any time a client subscribe to
-    # any of the observed channels
+    # channel named /chats/:chat_id
     on :subscribed, :to => :member do

       # If you use Cookie Based Session Store,